astooke/rlpyt/README.md

 * Launching utilities for stacking/queueing sets of experiments in parallel on given **local** hardware resources (e.g. run 40 experiments on an 8-GPU machine with 1 experiment per GPU at a time).
 * Compatible with the OpenAI Gym environment interface.<sup>1</sup>

-### Implemented Algorithms.
+### Implemented Algorithms
 **Policy Gradient** A2C, PPO.

-**Replay Buffers** (supporting both DQN + QPG) Non-sequence and Sequence (for recurrent), N-step returns, Uniform or Prioritized replay, Full-observation or frame-based buffer (e.g. for Atari, stores only unique frames to save memory, reconstructs multi-frame observations).
+**Replay Buffers** (supporting both DQN + QPG) non-sequence and sequence (for recurrent) replay, n-step returns, uniform or prioritized replay, full-observation or frame-based buffer (e.g. for Atari, stores only unique frames to save memory, reconstructs multi-frame observations).

 **Deep Q-Learning** DQN + variants: Double, Dueling, Categorical (up to Rainbow minus Noisy Nets), Recurrent (R2D2-style).